xiaochenchen/xiaochenchen.github.io/source/_posts/2014-03-30-leetcode-combination-sum-ii.markdown

 - sum
 ---
 ###Algorithm:

-This problem (P2) is similar to [Combination Sum](http://xiaochenchen.github.io/blog/2014/03/30/leetcode-combination-sum/)(P1) yet quite different.
+This problem (P2) is similar to [Combination Sum](http://xiaochenchen.github.io/blog/2014/03/30/leetcode-combination-sum/) (P1) yet quite different.

-1. P1 allows to use on element multiple times while P2 does not.
+1. P1 allows to use on element multiple times while P2 does not
 2. P1 has unique elements and P2 allows duplicates

 Same recursion solution with the following difference:

 1. When making recursive calls, set the `startIndex` to i + 1 instead i
 2. Discard duplicates after `startIndex` in the loop